YadavGulshan/backtrader-2/README.rst

   - Z: Revision version number.
 To be changed for documentation updates, small changes, small bug fixes
   - I: Number of Indicators already built into the platform

+====
+1. Do not run strategy if all the indicators/timeframes are not ready.